Accepts Healthy Volunteers

 - - Recurrent (maximum of 2 recurrences for Part 1 and 1 recurrence for Part 2) or refractory to frontline therapy.

-- - Be in cytological or radiographic remission, have residual disease, multifocal recurrent disease, or pure leptomeningeal disease.
+- - Have refractory disease, focal or multifocal recurrent disease, or pure leptomeningeal disease.

 - - Performance status score of 50 to 100 on Lansky (less than 16 years) or Karnofsky (16 years or older) scales.

 - - Life expectancy of at least 3 months, as judged by the Investigator.

 - - Acceptable hematological status and liver and kidney function.